Leo-Personal-Projects/RISC240-ML-Extended/README.md

 # RISC240-ML

-This project extends the CMU RISC240 processor with custom vector instructions for simple machine learning operations.
-The processor was modified to support SIMD-style execution by adding a vector register file, vector ALU, dot-product unit, and accumulator while keeping the original scalar instruction set intact.
+This project extends the CMU RISC240 processor by adding a small vector instruction set for machine learning style operations.
+I added a vector register file, vector ALU, dot-product unit, and accumulator while keeping the original scalar processor working.

-To make it easier to develop and test new instructions, I also built a custom assembler and instruction-level simulator in Python based on the concepts of the `as240` assembler and `sim240` simulator used in CMU's 18-240 course.
-I used ChatGPT to help implement parts of the Python code while verifying the assembler and simulator throughout development.
-The project also includes an automated RTL verification flow using Synopsys VCS.
+To make writing programs easier, I also made a Python assembler and instruction-level simulator based on the ideas behind the `as240` assembler and `sim240` simulator from CMU's 18-240 course.
+I used ChatGPT to help write parts of the Python code while checking everything against the ISA and test programs as I went.
+I also put together an automated verification flow using Synopsys VCS so I could quickly test new instructions before running them on the FPGA.

-## My Contributions
+## Main changes

-The focus of this project was extending the RISC240 architecture with vector hardware and creating a workflow for writing, testing, and verifying new instructions before running them on the FPGA.

-### `datapath.sv`
+### Datapath

-Modified the processor datapath to add:
+Most of the hardware work was done in `datapath.sv`.
+This is where I integrated the new vector hardware:

 - Vector register file
 - Vector ALU
 - Dot-product unit
 - Accumulator
+- New datapaths needed for vector instructions

+### Control logic

-- Additional datapaths and control signals for vector execution
+`controlpath.sv` was updated with the extra states and control signals needed for the new instructions, including vector arithmetic, vector loads/stores, and dot-product execution.

-### `controlpath.sv`
+### New hardware modules

-Extended the control FSM to support the new instruction set by adding states for:

-- Vector arithmetic
+I added several new modules:

-- Vector load and store operations
+- `ML_alu.sv` - vector addition, multiplication, ReLU, and pass-through operations
-- Dot-product execution
-- Accumulator control

-### `ML_alu.sv`

-Implemented a vector ALU supporting:

-- Vector addition
-- Vector multiplication
-- ReLU activation
-- Pass-through operations

-### `vector_regfile.sv`

-Designed an 8-entry, 64-bit vector register file with two read ports and one write port for parallel operand access.
+- `vector_regfile.sv` - 8-entry, 64-bit vector register file

-### `dot_product_unit.sv`

-Implemented an 8-lane signed dot-product unit that performs parallel multiplication and accumulates the result.

-### `accumulator.sv`
+- `dot_product_unit.sv` - parallel dot-product hardware

-Added an accumulator used by the dot-product instruction.
+- `accumulator.sv` - accumulator used by the dot-product instruction

-### `MLASM.py`
+### Assembler and simulator

-Built a Python assembler based on the ideas behind CMU's `as240` assembler.
-It supports both the original RISC240 instructions and the custom vector instructions, generating memory images for simulation and FPGA synthesis.
+I wrote a Python assembler (`MLASM.py`) that supports both the original RISC240 instructions and the new vector instructions.
+It generates memory files for both simulation and Vivado.

-### `MLSIM.py`

-Built an instruction-level simulator, inspired by CMU's `sim240`, to execute assembled programs and inspect the processor state during software development.
+I also wrote a simple instruction-level simulator (`MLSIM.py`) so I could test assembly programs without running RTL every time.

-### `verification/`
+### Verification

-Created an automated verification flow that:
+The verification flow automatically:

-- Assembles test programs
+- Assembles the program
-- Runs RTL simulations using Synopsys VCS
+- Runs the RTL in Synopsys VCS
+- Waits for the processor to halt
-- Compares the final processor state against expected results
+- Compares the final processor state against the expected results

-The current test suite contains 18 assembly programs covering both the original processor and the new vector instructions.
+Right now there are 18 assembly test programs covering both the original processor and the new vector instructions.

-## Results

-- Extended the RISC240 processor with custom SIMD instructions
-- Added vector arithmetic and dot-product hardware
-- Built a custom assembler and instruction-level simulator
-- Automated RTL verification using Synopsys VCS
-- Successfully synthesized the design for FPGA implementation

-## Tools Used
+## Tools

 - SystemVerilog
 - Python
 - Synopsys VCS
 - Xilinx Vivado
-- FPGA Design
-- RTL Design
-- Computer Architecture

 ## Repository Structure